-14.1 If a class is postponed for reasons for which we are responsible, including staff illness, we will make every reasonable effort to reschedule the class or to add the missed hours on to the remaining Course classes.
+14.1 If a class is postponed for reasons for which we are responsible, including staff illness, we will make every reasonable effort to reschedule the class or to add the missed hours on to the remaining classes.
 We apologise for this inconvenience and ask you to contact us via email if you have any concerns.

 15. Transfers and substitutions

-15.1.2 you make your written request at least one month before the original Course is due to start or, if make your request later than this, another student can be found for your place;
+15.1.2 you make your written request at least one month before the original Class is due to start or, if make your request later than this, another student can be found for your place;

 15.1.5 you pay us an administrative charge of £30.